-Corana-loneliness and cabin fever are the other epidemics we're all being subjected to.
+Corana-loneliness and cabin fever are the other pandemics we're all dealing with.
 But when everyone is holed up at home, feeling lonely and bored, there's one thing we can count on for both companionship and entertainment: our pets.
 Certain cats might try a little social distancing of their own--quite possibly because they're simply not used to their humans being in "their" space so often--but usually they, too, come around.
 Once felines realize that having a person at home around the clock might equate to more frequent feedings, you'll see their fuzzy faces.

 This is a good thing, and places like the Louisiana SPCA can help you find your own four-legged companion locally.
 The LA-SPCA needs our help, as they struggle to care for the animals in their shelters during this financially challenging time.